apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/7-IoTDB Query Language.md

 -->

-# Chapter 4: Operation Manual
+# Chapter 5: IoTDB SQL Documentation

 In this part, we will introduce you IoTDB's Query Language.
 IoTDB offers you a SQL-like query language for interacting with IoTDB, the query language can be devided into 4 major parts: